process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 ### Test reports

-Html reports are generated for test execution and coverage in `build/test/<test_type>/report`
+HTML reports are generated for test execution and coverage in `build/test/<test_type>/report`

+You can open the report for bundle, e2e and performance tests in a web browser by running `npm run test:<test_type>:show-report`.

 <a name="web-browsers"></a>